From Dark Corner to DOT-COM:

 and cast an impulsive vote based on a whim.
 An untrue rumor spread maliciously

-or a negative advertisement the day before the close of voting causes
+or a negative advertisement the day before the close of voting causes thousands

-to clean up corruption in government!
+up corruption in government!

 While malicious rumors and negative ads are not new, the

-ability to spread them through the Internet and then to assist voters in
+ability to spread them through the Internet and then to assist voters in voting

-political, and legal communities.
+and legal communities.

 As sad as it is to say, some campaigns base their